 There are no income restrictions to convert traditional IRA funds to Roth.
 With both strategies, you must remember to perform the conversion in a timely matter.
 All income and gains generated would be subject to tax.
 Essentially, if you convert immediately, there would be no gains while the funds are sitting there.
 If you wait a month or a year, your investments will (hopefully) be producing gains.
 Those gains are not sheltered from tax.
 No one wants to pay more tax than they have to so it’s imperative you convert those after-tax contributions to Roth ASAP.

-Again, the new tax proposal includes a provision for the Backdoor Roth IRA, but only for high-income earners.
+Again, the new tax proposal includes a provision for the Backdoor Roth IRA, for high-income earners.
 If you earn $400,000 annually, or $450,000 and you are jointly filing with your spouse, you will no longer be able to perform a Backdoor Roth IRA!

 Further, if you are above those thresholds, you may not be allowed to perform any Roth IRA conversion.
 Remember, once you reach age 59 1/2, and any Roth has been opened for at least five years, you never pay tax on your Roth distributions.